-Inclusive student success is the extent to which Stockton recruits, supports, and empowers an increasingly diverse student body, and works to close the equity gaps that exist in higher education.
-Toward this end, Stockton is committed to providing an affordable high-quality, interdisciplinary education that is grounded in the liberal arts and prepares students for healthy, productive, and meaningful lives.
+Inclusive student success is the extent to which Stockton recruits, supports, and empowers an increasingly diverse student body, and works to close the equity gaps that exists in higher education.
+Toward this end, Stockton is committed to providing an affordable high-quality, interdisciplinary education that is grounded in the liberal arts and prepares students for healthy, productive and meaningful lives.

-Stockton's liberal arts education pairs rigorous academic training with high-quality, co-curricular experiences to equip students not just for their first job, but also for longterm professional success, and a lifetime of learning, growing, and succeeding.
+Stockton's liberal arts education pairs rigorous academic training with high-quality co-curricular experiences to equip students not just for their first job, but also for long-term professional success, and a lifetime of learning, growing, and succeeding.

-Supporting students' success also means ensuring they have access to the financial resources they need to fully engage in all aspects of the university experience.
-These could range from support for housing or sufficient scholarship funding, to the ability to participate in highimpact learning experiences-such as our nationally recognized service learning and community engagement initiatives, internships, research opportunities with faculty, and study abroad programs.
+Supporting students' success also means ensuring they have access to the financial resources they need to fully engage in all aspects of the university experience, from appropriate housing to sufficient scholarship funding for qualified students from across New Jersey, to participation in high-impact learning experiences-such as our nationally-recognized service learning and community engagement initiatives, internships, research opportunities with faculty, and study abroad programs.
 Addressing such issues will only grow in importance over the coming years.